appsmithorg/appsmith-docs/README.md

 ---
 description: >-
-  Appsmith is an open-source javascript based development platform to build any internal application.
-Developers build admin panels, dashboards, workflows, or CRUD apps.
+  Appsmith is a JavaScript-based visual development platform to build and launch internal apps quickly.
+Use pre-built UI widgets, connect them to your APIs and databases to build complex workflows in minutes.

 ---